 Some women may have other tests - for example, a computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan.
 For the most common type of benign ovarian cysts this is not needed.
-It may be useful when the ultrasound scan is not conclusive and/or the CA125 result is higher than normal.
+It may be useful when the ultrasound scan is not conclusive and/or the CA-125 result is higher than normal.

-- Whether you are past the menopause.
+- Whether someone is past the menopause.

-- Whether you have any symptoms.
+- Whether there are any symptoms.